Tep1g/intro-to-db/src/hw-8/Assignment_8_Luis_Maria.md

 ## Data processing

 I've added data processing functions that get accessed by a desktop Python script.
-These functions take the 16-bit readings, convert them to temperatures, and use the `scipy` library's least squares linear curve fit function to generate the parameters for a a decaying exponential equation that represents the temperature curve of a hot liquid cooling down to room temperature.
+These functions take the 16-bit readings, convert them to temperatures, and use the `scipy` library's least squares linear curve fit function to generate the coefficients for a a decaying exponential equation that represents the temperature curve of a hot liquid cooling down to room temperature.

 #### Desktop Data Processing Script
 ```py